89luca89/distrobox/docs/compatibility.md

 ### Install Podman in a static manner

-If on your distribution (eg. SteamOS) can be difficult to install something and keep it between reboots, then you could use this script to install `podman` in your `$HOME`.
+If on your distribution (eg. SteamOS) can be difficult to install something and keep it between updates, then you could use this script to install `podman` in your `$HOME`.

 This has some limitations, for starters, it won't work in `rootful` mode for now, but otherwise it's working for normal use.